mmb/tmpbbs/README.md

   * tripcodes in `username#secret` format
   * shareable URL QR codes
   * every instance distributes the software by serving its own binary
+  * post IDs in URLs are error resistant and pronounceable Crockford Base 32

 # Installation